Ramesh Karad

 Ramesh Kashiram Karad (/rɑːmɛʃ kɑːrəd/; [rəmeʂ kərad]), commonly known as Ramesh Appa Karad, is an Indian politician from Maharashtra state and a member of Maharashtra Legislative Council from Bharatiya Janata Party and district president of Bharatiya Janata Party Latur.

 He belongs to Latur district of Marathwada region in Maharashtra.
 He became councilor in 2020.

+Ramesh Karad got elected to the Legislative Council by MLA's (unopposed) on 14 May 2020.

 Personal life

 Karad was born in a Hindu family to Kashiram Dadarao Karad in Rameshvar village of Latur Taluka in Latur district of Maharashtra.
 He's politician by profession.
 His wife has a milk business.
 He is follower of saint Bhagwan Baba of Savargaon.
 He's nephew of education baron Vishwanath Karad.
 He's commonly referred to as Appa by his followers.

 Political career

-Karad fought elections from his native Latur rural (Vidhan Sabha constituency), which was part of Renapur assembly constituency.
+Karad fought elections from his native Latur rural (Vidhan Sabha constituency), which was part of Renapur Assembly constituency.
 Renapur was influenced by then BJP leader Gopinath Munde.
 Karad is a follower of Munde.
 Latur rural constituency was created in 2009 by division of Renapur and Latur constituencies.
 Karad kept the party alive in Latur rural after the death of Munde.
 It was not easy to face then chief minister late Vilasrao Deshmukh directly.

 But Karad fought alone in Latur rural.
 Karad is dreaming to be a legislator since 2009 due to Karad family's legacy and organization in rural region.
 He fought 2009 Maharashtra Legislative Assembly election, in which Vaijnath Shinde of Indian National Congress defeated Karad by 23,500 votes.
 Trimbak Bhise of INC defeated Karad in 2014 Maharashtra Legislative Assembly election by 10,500 votes.
 But Karad didn't leave hope after two consecutive defeats.

 He continuously remained in contact with his voters.
 In 2018 legislative council election, he filed a nomination from Nationalist Congress Party against Suresh Dhas of BJP.
 But he shocked NCP leader Dhananjay Munde, by drawing back nomination and returning to Pankaja Munde's group.
 Environment was set in 2019 Maharashtra Legislative Assembly election.
 He started works as per the orders of the party.
 Karad's followers had been claiming openly that, BJP left the seat to Shiv Sena to ease the victory of congress leader Dhiraj Deshmukh.